 Sepal - Here's the big surprise: hydrangeas don't have petals.
 What you see colored pink, blue, or white are called sepals and sepals are . . . modified leaves!

 Lacecap Flower Structure

-Lacecap hydrangeas flower heads are classified as cymes or corymbs.
+Lacecap hydrangeas flower heads are classified as corymbs.

 The showy sterile florets ring the edge of the flower head and so are also called ray florets, like the ray flowers of a sunflower.
 These sterile florets have large, showy sepals because it's their job is to attract pollinating insects to the inner fertile florets.
 There are only comparatively few of these showy florets needed to attract pollinators, but the fertile florets are in great quantity to ensure pollination.